sinch/sinch-sdk-node/packages/sms/README.md

   keySecret: 'KEY_SECRET',
   region: Region.UNITED_STATES, // Optional, default is 'us'.
 Only other possibility is 'eu' };
-// Declare the 'sms' controller in a standalone way const smsWithProjectId = new Sms(credentialsWithProjectId);
+// Declare the 'sms' service in a standalone way const smsServiceWithProjectId = new SmsService(credentialsWithProjectId);

 const credentialsWithServicePlanId: ServicePlanIdCredentials = {
   servicePlanId: 'SERVICE_PLAN_ID',
   apiToken: 'API_TOKEN',
   region: Region.UNITED_STATES, // Optional, default is 'us'.
 Other possibilities are 'eu', 'br', 'au' and 'ca' };
-// Declare the 'sms' controller in a standalone way const smsWithServicePlanId = new Sms(credentialsWithServicePlanId);
+// Declare the 'sms' service in a standalone way const smsServiceWithServicePlanId = new SmsService(credentialsWithServicePlanId);

+// Build the request data
 const requestData: SendSMSRequestData = {
     // some request parameters
 };

-// Use the standalone declaration of the 'sms' controller
+// Use the standalone declaration of the 'sms' service
-// The request will be authenticated with OAuth2 and sent to https://zt.us.sms.api.sinch.com const response_1: SendSMSResponse = await smsWithProjectId.batches.send(requestData);
+// The request will be authenticated with OAuth2 and sent to https://zt.us.sms.api.sinch.com const response_1: SendSMSResponse = await smsServiceWithProjectId.batches.send(requestData);

-// Use the standalone declaration of the 'sms' controller
+// Use the standalone declaration of the 'sms' service
-// The request will be authenticated with the API Token and sent to https://us.sms.api.sinch.com const response_2: SendSMSResponse = await smsWithServicePlanId.batches.send(requestData);
+// The request will be authenticated with the API Token and sent to https://us.sms.api.sinch.com const response_2: SendSMSResponse = await smsServiceWithServicePlanId.batches.send(requestData);
 ```

 ## Promises